 22. The Race into the Sky ended with the Empire State Building, one of the few projects of this scale that were completed shortly after the stock market crash of 1929.
 Another one was the Rockefeller Center which was even constructed during the worst period of the Great Depression of the 1930s.

 23. The original reception of the building was mixed.
 Some sources referred to it as “the epitome of modern business life,” and “an expression of the intense activity and vibrant life of our day.”
 Negative reviews mentioned it had “no compelling, organic idea,” and one source even compared it as “an upended swordfish.”

-24. The building had a lot more tenants than the mockingly called “Empty State Building,” as over 70% of the floor area as rented out by 1935.
+24. The building had a lot more tenants than the mockingly called “Empty State Building,” as over 70% of the floor area was rented out by 1935.

 26. The building has seen new owners numerous times.
 The latest owners are reportedly Aby Rosen’s RFR Holding LLC, in a joint venture with the Austrian SIGNA Group.

 27. The previous owners, the Abu Dhabi Investment Council and Tishman Speyer (90% and 10% respectively), sold the building for a steep discount.
-The Abu Dhabi group bought their share in the building for $800 million USD in 2008 and recently sold it for just $150 million USD.
+The Abu Dhabi group bought their share in the building for USD 800 million in 2008 and recently sold it for just USD 150 million.

 28. The building contains 3,862 exterior windows and is decorated with numerous steel ornaments, including steel eagles on the 61st floor which refers to the United States’ national bird.